-Traditionally, this property served the Episcopal clergy on and off throughout the years, as it is directly across the road from Saint Paul’s Episcopal Church and graveyard, that has existed from the very founding of Woodbury during colonial times.
-Rev. John Marshall moved his family to Woodbury in 1771 to be the community’s first permanent Church of England pastor; serving at Paul Episcopal Church for the area.
+Traditionally, the property has served the Episcopal clergy on and off through the years, as it is directly across the road from Saint Paul’s Episcopal Church and graveyard, which has been present from the very founding of Woodbury in colonial times.
+Rev. John Marshall moved his family to Woodbury in 1771 to be the community’s first permanent Church of England pastor, serving at Paul Episcopal Church.
 He, his wife, Sarah, and their nine children lived in the Glebe House from 1771 – 1786.
 He was loved and respected by the people.
 The Marshall family settled down to a simple, pious, and peaceful life, until 1775, when war erupted.
-During times of war, the worst in people comes out with a vengeance.
+The worst in people comes out with a vengeance in times of war.

 During the Revolutionary War, the community of Woodbury was “especially zealous in its devotion to the cause” of freedom from England.
-Needless to say, reason went out the window, and anyone perceived to be on the Tory side, known as the Loyalists weren’t treated well in Woodbury.
+Passions ran high, and those who were perceived to be on the Tory side, known as Loyalists, weren’t treated well.
 Unlike other English Episcopal ministers who fled to safer grounds in Canada, Reverend Marshall chose to stay in his community, out of duty to the Lord and the people in his congregation, despite being staunchly in support of the King and England.
-Reverend Marshall was put on house arrest, but was granted one day of amnesty, on Sunday.
+Marshall was put under house arrest, but was granted one day of amnesty, on Sunday.
 He was allowed to go to the church, preach and say anything he wanted, and return home.
-He always said, “Pray for the King and England” sometime during his sermons.
+He always said, “Pray for the King and England” in his sermons.
 He felt his first sacred obligation and duty was to God and to England.
-Reverend Marshall continued with his unpopular prayer, despite the consequences.
-His family was a strong support and encouragement for his beliefs, which kept him strong and unwavering.
+He continued with his unpopular prayer, despite the consequences.
+His family was a strong support and encouragement for him.
+He stayed strong and unwavering.

 He paid dearly for his courage and beliefs.
-During the week, “inspectors” would drag him out of his home, beat him up, and trash the family home, subjecting the Marshall family to terror and torment.
-He found a way to survive, by making a secret little space under the main stairs, built half-way into the ground.
-The doorway to this secret room was hidden behind a false back of the hutch, covered with a panel of wood.
+During the week, “inspectors” would drag him out of his home, beat him up, and trash his house, subjecting the Marshall family to terror and torment.
+He found a way to survive, by making a secret space under the main stairs, built halfway into the ground.
+The doorway was hidden behind a false back of the hutch, covered with a panel of wood.
 It could be accessed quickly in times of invasion.
-Also, right behind and below this hiding space was an entrance to a tunnel, that may have led to his friend’s house, fellow Loyalist, Jebez Beacon, the richest man in town.
+Also, right behind and below this hiding space was an entrance to a tunnel, that may have led to his friend’s house (fellow Loyalist, Jebez Beacon, the richest man in town).
 It wasn’t until 1925 that the secret space and tunnel were discovered by people from the Seabury Society for the Preservation of Glebe House, who were restoring the home.

-However, sometimes he left his home during the week, chancing a severe beating, that he would receive if caught by his tormentors.
-Rev. Marshall was caught several times, and was severely beaten, causing dire health issues for him.
-Thankfully when the Revolutionary War was won, and the newly independent nation, The United States of America, was secure, the abuse and persecution stopped.
-At the Glebe House, a group of Episcopalians were able to met secretly, probably by crawling through the underground tunnel.
-They decided to embrace their new country, while upholding their spiritual heritage.
-This courageous group of Episcopalians even elected the Reverend Dr. Samuel Seabury to be the first American Bishop in the United States, stepping out in faith that the separation of church and state and religious tolerance found in the new constitution would be upheld and followed.
+Sometimes he left his home during the week, chancing severe beatings if caught by his tormentors.
+Rev. Marshall was caught and beaten several times, causing dire health issues for him.
+Thankfully when the Revolutionary War was won, and the newly independent United States of America was secure, the abuse and persecution stopped.
+At the Glebe House, a group of Episcopalians met secretly, probably by crawling through the underground tunnel.
+They embraced their new country, while upholding their spiritual heritage.
+This courageous group of Episcopalians even elected the Reverend Dr. Samuel Seabury the first American Bishop in the United States, trusting that the separation of church and state and religious tolerance found in the new constitution would be upheld and followed.

 In the late 1700s, the parsonage was probably moved to a newer structure, as the Glebe House was sold to Gideon Botsford and his large family.
-The Botsford family kept ownership of it within their family until the mid 19th century.
-The Glebe House once more became church property in 1892, when 3 Episcopal clergy bought it as a gift for their Bishop, by the name of John Williams.
+The Botsford family owned the house until the mid 19th century.
+It once more became church property in 1892, when three Episcopal clergy bought it as a gift for their Bishop, John Williams.

-After this owner, John Williams, several other owners lived here, but didn’t have the money to repair this now really old historic relic that needed a boatload of money to properly restore the structure.
-By 1920, the Glebe House faced the old wrecking ball, but was saved from destruction by William Henry Kent, from new York City’s Metropolitan Museum of Art, who orchestrated the founding of The Seabury Society for the preservation of the Glebe House.
-This organization raised funds to buy the now sorry-looking Glebe House.
-The Glebe House opened as a museum in 1923 and has been going strong ever since, as their funding is secure, thanks to great planning by The Seabury Society, throughout the decades.
+After Mr. Williams, several other owners lived here, but none of them had the money to repair it, let alone restore it.
+By 1920, the Glebe House faced the old wrecking ball, but was saved from destruction by William Henry Kent, from New York City’s Metropolitan Museum of Art, who orchestrated the founding of The Seabury Society for the preservation of the Glebe House.
+His organization raised funds to buy it, and it has operated as a museum since 1923, and has been going strong ever since, its funding secure, thanks to great planning by the Society.

 HISTORY OF MANIFESTATIONS

-The historical restoration of structures to their former glory, often acts as an environmental trigger that encourages entities to cross the veil and enjoy the property.
+The historical restoration of structures often acts as an environmental trigger that encourages entities to cross the veil and enjoy the property.

-Structures located near a graveyard, and/or have a coffin room for funeral viewing or services, sometimes have spirits visiting.
+Structures located near graveyards, and which have had coffin viewing rooms or funeral services, sometimes have spirits visiting.

-Spirits sometimes choose to stay in structures/areas where they endured hardship/hard times/abuse as a consequence of standing by a cause that they really believed in and supported.
+Spirits sometimes choose to stay where they have endured hardship/hard times/abuse as a consequence of standing up for a cause.

-Unfortunately, Rev. John Marshall eventually died of his injuries suffered in his beatings, passing in his 40s.
+Unfortunately, Rev. John Marshall eventually died from the injuries he suffered in his beatings, passing in his 40s.

-People who had to hide to stay alive, sometimes continue to do so as they relive this part of their lives.
+People who have had to hide to stay alive, sometimes continue to do so as they relive this part of their lives in the afterlife.

-Rev. John Marshall escaped a lot of physical abuse by hiding in a hidden room
+Rev. Marshall escaped much physical abuse by hiding in his secret room.

-People who were denied a peaceful existence because of circumstances of their lives or choices made, sometimes like to enjoy their homes or special place in their after-life.
+People who have been denied a peaceful existence sometimes like to enjoy their homes or special place in their afterlife.